jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 - Multiple shape peel types may suggest the existence of another symbol.
 - Line peels may suggest the existence of multiple lines.

-Ambiguity risks will be widely covered in the ‘Diagram Metrics’ in the book ‘Symbol Language Advanced’.
+Ambiguity risks might be widely covered in the ‘Diagram Metrics’ in the book ‘Symbol Language Advanced’.

 ### Overview of Peals